MaxiFine/data-science-engineering-upskill/data-storytelling/README.md

 - The storyboard establishes a structure for your communication.
 - Helps to identify the pieces of the data and the story to tell together.

+## CHAPTER 1

+**CHOOSING AN EFFECTIVE VISUAL*
+- There are many different graphs and other types of visual displays of information, but a handful will work for the majority of your needs.
+- When you have just a number or two to share, *simple text* can be a great way to communicate.
+- Tables are great for just that—communicating to a mixed audience whose members will each look for their particular row of interest.
+- One approach for mixing the detail you can include in a table while also making use of visual cues is via a heatmap.
+- **Line graphs** are most commonly used to plot continuous data.
+- **Slopegraphs** can be useful when you have two time periods or points of comparison and want to quickly show relative increases and decreases or differences across various categories between the two data points.
+- **Bar** charts should be leveraged because they are common, as this means less of a learning curve for your audience.
+[Zero baseline and Non-zero baseline.]
+- The **waterfall chart** can be used to pull apart the pieces of a stacked bar chart to focus on one at a time, or to show a starting point, increases and decreases, and the resulting ending point.